PREP: Professional Research Experience Program

 A collobaration of research and education between Colorado School of Mines (Mines) and the National Institute of Standards and Technology (NIST)

-Professional Research Experience Program (PREP) opportunities through NIST at Mines is a program designed to provide valuable laboratory and professional experience as well as financial benefits to Mines PREP Associate students, postdocs, researchers and faculty.
+The Professional Research Experience Program (PREP) is a cooperative partnership between the National Institute of Standards and Technology (NIST) and Colorado School of Mines (Mines), designed to provide high-value laboratory and professional experience as well as financial benefits to Mines PREP Associate – students, postdocs, researchers and faculty.

 The program is intended to assure continued growth and progress of a highly skilled STEM workforce in Colorado and the United States.